 I thought that I would have been eager to try for another baby right away yet I found myself waiting.
 To be honest, at first I didn’t know why I was waiting.
 At least some of you reading this know why you’re waiting and what you’re waiting for.
 I on the other hand had no clue.
 All I knew was that we needed to wait, I had to wait.
 Waiting is not something I’m good at.
 My husband could testify on that all day every day.
 Once I know what I want, I’m eager to get it, put it together, style it, and make it fit into my world as quickly as possible.
 The journey I went on after our miscarriage really ironed out some of that impatience.
 I’m a work in progress ya’ll, thank God for grace.

 Since then, I’ve experienced the beauty in the wait.
 The beauty in the unknown and being okay with not knowing.
 I’ve come to terms with staying where I am till God says it’s time.
 God is at work in our waiting.
 We may not see it, but He’s behind the scenes working on our behalf.
 I even went so far into embracing the wait that we waited until birth to find out the gender of our gorgeous rainbow baby, Eden, which was a total shock for not just us but all of our friends and families.

 We’ve got to get to a place where we are more concerned about God’s timing than our own.
-Are we wrong for desiring a spouse, a child, or a job?
-Absolutely not.
+Are we wrong for desiring a spouse, a child, or a job, absolutely not.
 God Himself placed those desires in us and He knows exactly when we are going to receive them.
-The power of patience means giving God the opportunity to work it out.
 In our waiting, God is waiting also.
 He doesn’t release things prematurely and surely wouldn’t give us something or someone we aren’t ready to handle.